 Puff Pastry Bites with Goat Cheese and Jam are an easy appetizer made with just three ingredients!
 Your guests will adore these bite-size treats.

-The recipe starts by cutting the puff pastry into 2×2 inch squares.
-I find that a pizza wheel (I love this gigantic one from OXO) is the quickest and easiest way to do this.
+Cut the puff pastry into 2×2 inch squares.
+A pizza wheel is the quickest and easiest way to do this.
 A knife works, too!

-Then you place the squares in a mini muffin tin.
+Next, place the squares in a mini muffin tin.
+You do not need to grease the tin.

 The end result are the sweetest little 1–2 bite appetizers that fly off the buffet table!

-These Puff Pastry Bites with Goat Cheese and Jam would be perfect for a bridal shower or baby shower, an appetizer to enjoy at a dinner party, or a snack for an outdoor picnic or gathering.
+These would be perfect for a bridal shower or baby shower, as an appetizer at a dinner party, or a snack for an outdoor picnic or gathering.

 They are best enjoyed the day that they are made for maximum crispiness from the puff pastry.

-Puff Pastry Bites with Goat Cheese and Jam
+Puff Pastry Appetizers with Goat Cheese and Jam

-- 1 piece ½ box puff pastry, defrosted (I used Trader Joe’s)
+- 1 piece (½ of a 17.3 oz box) puff pastry, defrosted according to package directions (I used Trader Joe’s)

 - 1 oz crumbled goat cheese